Victorian fashion: Foundations

 During the first half of the 1860s, crinolines began decreasing in size at the top, while retaining their volume at the bottom, creating a more pyramidal shape.
-Bodices remained relatively unchanged, ending at the natural waistline with wide pagoda sleeves or bishop sleeves.
-By the middle of the decade, the shape of the crinoline became flatter in the front and more voluminous behind, often with a train, requiring an elliptical crinoline.
-In 1868, Skirt widths diminished even further, while fullness and length remained at the back.
+Then the fullness began to move to the back while the front became flat and close to the body.
+As the back fullness increased, skirts sometimes lengthened into trains.
+(The 1865 English silk dress, right, shows the flattening of the front at the waist and the development of the train.)
 In order to emphasize the back, the train was gathered together to form soft folds and draperies.
+This line or silhouette would eventually evolve into a bustle in the next decade.